KrakenIsHere/The-Vineheart-Realm/0. World/5. Story/1. The Wound/The Wounded/Wound Containment.md

 # The Rituals
 Each of the four continents must perform a sacred ritual [[The Godwounded#Ritual Coordination|twice a year]].
-These rituals (collectively known as the Binding of the Four) serve to maintain the delicate balance of power that prevents the wound from overwhelming the realm.
+These rituals (collectively known as the Binding) serve to maintain the delicate balance of power that prevents the wound from overwhelming the realm.

 ## The Memberian Ritual
 ### Frost Tethering